Use only distilled water. Tap or spring water will risk corroding the bottom of your chamber.

 Mask, headgear, tubing, and humidifier chamber should be washed in a solution of warm to hot water with anti-bacterial detergent.
-We carry prewash which can be purchased in the shop.
-The So Clean2 can also be of help to clean these items, this can also be purchased in our shop.

 Do not use the machine.
 Wait until you start feeling better to resume use.
 Consult your physician with any questions.